Dental Assistant Certification & Registration - CDA, RDA (AMT), NELDA

 Once candidates have successfully completed an accredited dental assisting program, they are eligible to take a certification exam to demonstrate their learning.
-To become certified at the national level, the majority of dental assistants take the Dental Assisting National Board (DANB) Certified Dental Assistant (CDA) exam.
-Assistants that have received on-the-job training or completed non-accredited educational programs are eligible to take the CDA exam after working two years as a full-time dental assistant.
+To become certified at the national level, most dental assistants take the Dental Assisting National Board (DANB) Certified Dental Assistant (CDA) exam.
+Assistants that have received on-the-job training or completed non-accredited educational programs are eligible to take the CDA exam after working for two years as full-time dental assistants.
 Other national exams for dental assisting include the RDA and NELDA.

 Read on for a complete guide to dental assistant certification and registration.

 National Certification – CDA, RDA, NELDA

 Certified Dental Assistant (CDA) Certification